What Does BMS Mean? Learn Teen Texting Terms of 2018 and More

 - High Key means when a teen is very interested in something or someone (can also mean actively spreading information)

-Teenagers are at a stage in their lives where they want to be independent, but still require guidance.
-Teen text code gives kids a way to communicate in an interesting manner while having a sense of independence.
-Many of the terms are innocent, but others can pose a warning sign to parents.
+Teenagers are at a stage where they want to be independent but still require guidance.
+Teen text code allows kids to communicate interestingly while having a sense of independence.
+Many terms are innocent, but others can pose a warning sign to parents.
 It is important to know what your child is doing online.
-However, as a parent it can be hard to monitor everything your teen does, says, and sees.
-With Bark's monitoring services we can help you save time and give you the peace of mind you deserve.
+However, as a parent, it can be hard to monitor everything your teen does, says, and sees.
+With Bark's monitoring services, we can help you save time and give you the peace of mind you deserve.
 For more information, such as “What does BMS mean” and more, visit Bark today.

 Bark is a comprehensive online safety solution that empowers families to monitor content, manage screen time, and filter websites to help protect their kids online.
 Our mission is to give parents and guardians the tools they need to raise kids in the digital age.